enabledornot/pepp9i/README.md

 # Syntax

-These are the default methods included within the pepi compiler.
+These are the default methods included within the PEPplus compiler.
 Typically pep9i or pep92 are bundled with a macros file to enhance the existing pep architecture but they are not included here.

+This compiler loads external files differently depending on the extension provided.
+If you import a ```.pep2``` or ```.pep1``` file it will assume you are using legacy imports and search all included sub directories for files matching that name.
+If you import any other filetype it assumes you are using the new import mode and it assumes you are loading the library directly.
+This new import mode uses ```.``` in place of ```/```.
+If you wanted to load the file called ```peplib/main.pepp``` from your program folder you would use ```.INCLUDE    peplib.main.pepp```.

 |Symbol|Example|Description|
 | --- | --- | --- |